Location: Northeastern British Columbia between Dawson Creek and

 slightly overgrown in parts, which might make your feet wet in the

-Tepee Falls trailhead starts right off Highway 52, and
+Tepee Falls trailhead starts right off

-the trail then goes for three kilometers until it reaches the waterfall
+Highway 52, and goes for three kilometers until it reaches the waterfall

 and the view of Murray River.
 It's a good short hike, but, if you go in